MA Motion Graphics

 This programme has two entry points each year.
 It is divided into two stages.
 Stage 1 comprises modules to a total of 120 credits and stage 2 comprises a 60-credit Production Project module.
 You must successfully complete each module in order to be awarded the specified number of credits for that module.
 One credit corresponds to approximately ten hours of 'learning time' (including all classes and all private study and research).
 Obtaining 180 credits in an academic year requires 1,800 hours of overall learning time.

-The first three modules are taught in intensive blocks of eight weeks each, giving a total of 24 weeks.
+The first three modules are taught in intensive blocks of seven weeks each, giving a total of 21 weeks.
 During each of these modules, you will spend around 30 hours per week studying in tutor-led sessions or practice supported by studio assistants.
 The final two modules are more self-directed.
 The Studio Project will take around 8 weeks, during which you will have around 15 hours of feedback sessions with your tutor.
 Finally, you will spend around 16 weeks on the Production Project, including around 30 hours of feedback sessions with your tutor.

 Each 30-credit module on the course requires you to commit 300 hours of study, with one 60-credit module which requires 600 hours of study.
 Some of these hours will be formally supervised in the learning environment and others will involve private study.